Associates in Professional Counseling continues to be committed to excellent care during the Coronavirus (COVID-19) pandemic.

 - We also ask the following should a client come to our office in person:

 - Do not come if you are sick (running a temperature greater than 100 degrees, coughing, runny or stuffy nose and congestion).

-- Maintain 6 foot distance between any other person in waiting room.
+- Maintain 6-foot distance between any other person.

 - Use hand sanitizer.

 - Please do not wear masks as facial expressions and other nonverbal communication is important to our work.
 If there is a need for masks to feel safe, we would recommend using telehealth.

 Associates in Professional Counseling is committed to providing assistance, care and counsel to our clients and those who are seeking this service during this pandemic.
 Please call us should you have questions or if you would like to schedule an initial appointment: 888-545-5707 x11